-The radioactive iodines and particulate radionuclides from continuous releases and batch releases (Containment Purges and Gas Decay Tanks are released via the Plant Vent) are determined by charcoal and filter samples removed weekly from continuous sample trains installed at each release point (plant vent, condenser air ejectors and Unit 3 Spent Fuel Pit vent).
-Tritium activity is determined on monthly grab samples from the plant vent, condenser air ejector, and Unit 3 Spent Fuel Pit and by a grab sample from each containment purge.
+The radioactive iodines and particulate radionuclides from continuous releases and batch releases (Containment Purges and Gas Decay Tanks are released via the Plant Vent) are determined by charcoal and filter samples removed weekly from continuous sample trains installed at each release point (plant vent and Unit 3 Spent Fuel Pit vent).
+Tritium activity is determined on monthly grab samples from the plant vent and Unit 3 Spent Fuel Pit and by a grab sample from each containment purge.